MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Get-MgBetaEducationUserAssignmentRubricByRef.md

 ## SYNOPSIS
 Get the educationRubric object attached to an educationAssignment, if one exists.
 Only teachers, students, and applications with application permissions can perform this operation.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgEducationUserAssignmentRubricByRef](/powershell/module/Microsoft.Graph.Education/Get-MgEducationUserAssignmentRubricByRef?view=graph-powershell-1.0)

 ## SYNTAX